 The North of Ireland Family History Society (NIFHS) has a well stocked Research Centre at Unit C4 in the Valley Business Centre in Newtownabbey.
 The Valley Business Centre has a free car park and there is a café on the site.
 The normal Opening Hours of the Research Centre are Tuesdays 2:00pm to 8:00pm, excepting Christmas, New Year, Easter and July.
 Check the Calendar page.
-It can be opened at other times for research if volunteers are available or booked for meetings by arrangement with the Research Centre Bookings Officer – see Contacts.
+It can be opened at other times for research if volunteers are available or booked for Branch events by arrangement with the Research Centre Bookings Officer – see Contacts.
 For details about how to get to the Research Centre see the Location & Directions page.